NeilAllen/ruby_rails/Home.md

 See [[Why rbenv?]]

+### What is allowed in a `.ruby-version` file?

+The string read from a `.ruby-version` file must match the name of an existing directory in `~/.rbenv/versions/`.
+You can see the list of installed Ruby versions with `rbenv versions`.

+If you're using [ruby-build][], typically this will be one of [its Ruby version names][versions].

+Other version managers might allow fuzzy version matching on the string read from `.ruby-version` file, e.g. they might allow "1.9.3" (without patch suffix) to match the latest Ruby 1.9.3 release. **rbenv will not support this**, because such behavior is unpredictable and therefore harmful.

 ### How to verify that I have set up rbenv correctly?

 1. Check that `rbenv` is in your PATH: